Genics85/food-ordering-mob/README.md

-# food-ordering-mob
+# food-ordering-mob-app
-This is a simple food ordering app
+This is a simple food ordering app made in flutter